-If you too were thinking of visiting Shimla in near future; then in this article I will provide some quick tips on how to plan a trip to Shimla.
-Your final travel plan will of course depend on several factors like how you are traveling; how many day you have in hand; the time of your trip but I will add a few things in this article which will remain the same irrespective of all these.
-If you have any further questions after reading the article, please feel free to ask in comments section below.
+If you too were thinking of visiting Shimla in the near future, then in this article I will provide some quick tips on how to plan a trip to Shimla.
+Your final travel plan will of course depend on several factors like how you are traveling; how many days you have in hand; the time of your trip but I will add a few things in this article which will remain the same irrespective of all these.

 Also read: Ghosts of Shimla and their Haunting Stories